 DRYiCE OptiBot is an employee enablement and workplace optimization software, which focuses on enhancing user experience (UX), thereby making work life simpler while reducing the burden on IT.
 OptiBot minimizes calls to the IT support function by pre-emptively resolving various commonly occurring system or application issues through unassisted automation using the “Sense Heal” mechanism.

-OptiBot consists of five discrete bundled with a targeted Behavior Change Management program designed and developed for millennials to improve their efficiency, adoption rate, and overall workplace satisfaction.
-These five stations of the OptiBot framework are:
+OptiBot consists of four discrete bundled with a targeted Behavior Change Management program designed and developed for millennials to improve their efficiency, adoption rate, and overall workplace satisfaction.
+These four stations of the OptiBot framework are:

 - Healing Station: A solution which brings in self-healing capabilities and acts as a do-it-yourself tool that automates routine computer maintenance